 Data source and study variables

-We used three waves of Multiple Indicator Cluster Survey (MICS) conducted in 2006, 2012 and 2019.
+We used three waves of Multiple Indicator Cluster Survey (MICS) conducted in 2006, 2012, and 2019.
 MICS is a large, multidimensional nationally representative household survey conducted by the UNICEF.
 This survey uses standardized questionnaires to provide the information and key indicators on the situation of children.
 Mostly, they focus on reproductive health, maternal and child health interventions, child nutrition status, and early childhood development.
 MICS also collects an identical set of socioeconomic characteristics of individuals and households20,21.
-Datasets were open access for the public domain 22.
+Datasets were open access in the public domain 22.

 Sampling design and sample size